wgmo/graphtik/docs/source/composition.rst

 ..
 Hint::
-   Notice the exclamation(``!``) before the parenthesis in the string representation & tooltip of the operations, or its thick outlines, both signifying :term:`reschedule`\d operations.
+   Notice the exclamation(``!``) before the parenthesis in the string representation & tooltip of the operations, or its thick outlines, both signifying :term:`endured` or :term:`reschedule`\d (see below) operations.

 When executed, the pipeline does not completely fail: